core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 Failure:
 : 4.04 "Not Found".
 The topic-data does not exist.

-If the 'max-subscribers' parameter has been reached, the server must treat that as specified in {{Section 4.1 Of RFC7641}}.
+If the 'max-subscribers' parameter has been reached, the server must treat that as specified in {{Section 4.1 of RFC7641}}.
 The response MUST NOT include an Observe Option, the absence of which signals to the subscriber that the subscription failed.

 <!--
 TODO Right.
 However, how can this work when the server hosting the topic-data resource is not the broker?
 The broker knows the maximum number of subscribers, but that separate server does not.
 Is it just up to a not-specified-here synchronization protocol between the broker and that server?